Europa League knockout round play-off stage: meet the teams

 Article summary

-Get the basics on the 16 teams in Monday's 2021/22 knockout round play-off draw.
+Get the basics on the 16 teams in Monday's 2021/22 UEFA Europa League knockout round play-off draw.

 Article top media content